There are many resources available for FREE.

-- Track Kit - Contains 20 different latex tracks and animal sign to be used to teach about New Hampshire’s wildlife.
-Includes activities and overheads to be used with a class.
-This is a good supplement to the track activity from Project WILD.
+- Track Kit - Contains rubber tracks and sign of many wildlife species; includes activities and overheads to help teach about New Hampshire’s wildlife.
+This compliments the track activity from Project WILD.

-- Fur Kit - The fur kit provides pelts of some common New Hampshire wildlife.
-Because many species of wildlife are elusive and difficult to see, this kit allows students to examine their pelts up close.
-The furs are identified with brief natural history information.
-This is a good complement to the Track Kit.
+- Fur Kit - Many species of New Hampshire wildlife are elusive and difficult to see.
+The kit enables students to examine 14 common species’ pelts up close.
+It is a good complement to the track kit.

-- Furbearer Fundamentals - Furbearers are those mammals that have traditionally been trapped for their fur.
-Kit contains pelts, scat, tracks and skulls of the fourteen furbearers found in the northeast.
-Suggested interdisciplinary unit plan, activities, field guides, keys and fact sheets are included to support the teaching of three sub-themes: natural history of the furbearers; history of furbearers, including their connection to the changing landscape and the development of the U.S.; and wildlife management techniques.
-For middle school students.
+- Furbearer Fundamentals – (Targets middle school students) Furbearers are those mammals that have traditionally been trapped for their fur.
+Kit contains pelts, scat, tracks and skulls of fourteen furbearers found in the northeast.
+Suggested interdisciplinary unit plans, activities, field guides, keys, and fact sheets are included to support teaching the three sub-themes:

 - Mammals: K-3